noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 [It's a company with a parent organization that came from the Demon Realm after all.
-Rather, the fact that you have become so close to a high-ranking demon that doesn't normally have much contact with humans....
+Rather, the fact that you have become so close to a high-ranking demon that doesn't normally have much contact with humans...
 I guess you could say that it's to be expected from Miyama-sama.]

 Lilia-san and Lunamaria-san's reactions weren't as bad as I expected, and in